Last Updated on January 27, 2021 by Britt Ervin

 Finally, strolling around I came upon completely by accident a culinary superstore called POTS.
 Any type of culinary gadget you need for either home use or commercial can be found at POTS.
-I got my Roti Jala mold and when strolling around the store also picked up the molds to make these Malaysian Puteri Ayu – Steamed Pandan Sponge Cake.
+I got my Roti Jala mold and when strolling around the store also picked up the molds to make these Malaysian Puteri Ayu – a.k.a.
+Steamed Pandan Sponge Cake.

 When you are traveling around 4 countries on one trip, you want to pick up unique things from each country.
 From blue pea flower to Thai curry paste and gifts to bring back home, my suitcase was practically bursting at the seams.

 When I saw the label that said Kuih Ayu mold, all I knew is that I am sure it would be something interesting and delicious – after all it’s Malay cuisine – one of my faves!
 After doing a bit of research, I learned that it is more commonly called Puteri Ayu and I adapted this recipe to finally try working with the molds.